uchicagotechteam/lesson-plans/Lesson1-Python.md

 else:
    print "You're short!"
 ```
-Let's add on another intermediary statement that executes if the first `if` condition is not satisfied, but that we want to execute before just going whatever:
+Let's say we want to let people who are 5 foot whatever know that they're not actually tall.
+Let's add on another intermediary statement that executes if the first `if` condition is not true, but if `height` is five feet:
 ```python
 # height given in feet
 height = 10